mathesar-foundation/mathesar-wiki/design/specs/working-with-columns.md

 Users can delete a column by toggling the column header menu and choosing the option to 'Delete Column.'
 In case the column deletion affects other tables or views, the user should receive a warning.

 ## User renames a column
 Users can change a column name at any time without affecting other tables and views referencing it.
-To rename a column, the user can click on its name label or choose the 'Rename Column' option from the column's header menu.
+The user can click on its name label or choose the 'Rename Column' option from the column's header menu to rename a column.

 ## User edits a column type
 Users can choose the column data type by choosing from the data types dropdown menu.